justinlautner/Linux-Software-Script/README.md

 # Linux-Initial-Packages

-## My most important linux software, all in one place, for making a fresh install nice and simple.
+## My most important Ubuntu based Linux software, all in one place, for making a fresh install nice and simple.
 Also, this way I cannot possibly forget to install that one program that i love will all of my heart, but for some definitely non-insulting reason I cannot remember to download it on my own... :)

 ### If by some very odd circumstance you ended up here, and have the same love for forgetful software as I...
 Well, we've just won the lottery!